How to install PHP 8.1 + Nginx in Ubuntu 20 with SSL via Letsencrypt

 The first step is to add the PPA for PHP 8.1 to the Ubuntu package repository.
 To do this, run the following command:

-Step 2: Update package repository
+Step 2: Update the package repository

 After adding the PPA, update the package repository using the following command: